 Shutter Priority mode allows the user to specify the camera's shutter speed while the aperture and ISO adjust automatically.
 This lets the camera achieve the correct exposure.

 Common platforms like DJI's Phantom series will default to an Auto exposure mode.
 This mode works well for users who want to take a few pictures or videos without much effort, but it is not as well suited for photogrammetry.

 Auto will typically try to keep the aperture in its optimal value range.

-For example: this may be good for a stationary photo, but bad when the shutter speed has been reduced to 1/100 to achieve it.
+For example, this may be good for a stationary photo but bad when the shutter speed has been reduced to 1/100 to achieve it.
 All of the detail in your images become blurred.
-This blur has a major impact on the final model accuracy and orthomosaic clarity.
-In some cases ground control points can become obscured to the point that they are unusable.
+This blur has a major impact on the final model's accuracy and orthomosaic clarity.
+In some cases, ground control points can become obscured to the point that they are unusable.

 There are other components to motion blur, but the main factors you need to be aware of are how fast the craft is flying and how fast the images are being taken.

 Propeller's uploader will check image metadata before uploading begins and flag images with increased motion blur.

 If you receive a warning, please check your images for motion blur.
 If it's severe, you must fly that area again with updated settings.